helpfulrobot/cwsoft-silverstripe-shortcode/README.md

 	"next quote goes here"|"autor of this quote"

 **Tip:** The appearance of the quote can be adjusted to your needs via template file *cwsoft-shortcode/templates/Include/RandomQuote.ss* and the CSS file located in *cwsoft-shortcode/css/RandomQuote.css*.

-### Shortcode: `[HideMailto]`
+### Shortcode: [RandomImage]
-Enter the following shortcode into the WYSIWYG editor of a default page type to obfuscate a mailto link from spam bots.
+Enter the following shortcode into the WYSIWYG editor of a default page type to displays a random image with colorbox effect from a subfolder in ***/assets***.

-        [HideMailto email='yourmail@domain.com' subject='optional_mail_subject']mail_link_text[/HideMailto]

-Optional you can use the following form:

-        [HideMailto email='yourmail@domain.com' subject='optional_mail_subject']

-The characters @ and . of your E-Mail address will be replaced by (at) and (dot).
-The mailto link will be encrypted with a simple Javascript Caeser cipher and automatically decrypted into human readable format when openend in an E-Mail program.
+        [RandomImage folder="subfolder_in_assets" align="left|right"]

+**Tip:** The alignment of the image can be set to left or right.
+The appearance of the thumbnail can be adjusted to your needs via template file *cwsoft-shortcode/templates/Include/RandomImage.ss* and the CSS file located in *cwsoft-shortcode/css/RandomImage.css*.

 A screenshot with the frontend output of the three shortcode methods is shown below:
 ![](https://github.com/cwsoft/silverstripe-shortcode/raw/master/.screenshots/cwsoft-shortcodes.png)